eldenvolt/tock/docs/RELEASING.md

 ## Pre-release (local)

-Build and test the app locally before tagging a release (optional but recommended to catch obvious issues before CI).
+Run a local DMG build to catch obvious issues before tagging a release.

-1. Build the unsigned DMG.
+1. Build the unsigned app and DMG.

      ```bash
      cd /path/to/tock